MustardBiscuits/Impact-of-U.S.-summer-heatwaves-and-winter-blizzards-on-PJM-electricity-prices.-PJM-PJM-PJM-/README.md

 - providing an empirical basis for discussions of resilience, planning, and market response under increasingly frequent extreme weather events.

 ## Repository Contents
-A typical repository structure for this project may include:
+A typical repository structure for this project include:
 - `data/` for cleaned and merged datasets
 - `notebooks/` or `scripts/` for preprocessing and econometric analysis
 - `figures/` for event-study plots, time-series charts, and diagnostics